OfficeDev/O365-ASPNETMVC-Start/README.md

 Check that you are running the same version of the Microsoft Office 365 API Tools as the version used for this sample.

 Version 1.0.34 of Microsoft.Office365.OutlookServices.Portable contains a bug.
 This is the version installed by Microsoft Office 365 API Tools version 1.4.50428.2.
 Use 1.0.22 until a newer version is released.

+## Questions and Comments

+We'd love to get your feedback on the O365-ASPNETMVC-Start project.
+You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/O365-ASPNETMVC-Start/issues) section of this repository.

+Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
+Make sure that your questions or comments are tagged with [Office365] and [API].

 ## Copyright ##